I had the opportunity to design and built a wargaming room from scratch. This page gives an overview of the design intent and the final result.

 The drawers under the terrain section are 3’ deep and grouped into four columns:

 The display cabinet has six columns of adjustable mounts for 24” wide display bases (12” to 18” deep).
-Each column is 6’ tall (6’8” for the overall cabinet with levelled base).
+Each column is 6’ tall (6’8” for the overall cabinet with leveled base).
 The default configuration is 6 display bases with a 10” spacing (plus the floor of the cabinet).

 The columns are illuminated from top to bottom by two vertically mounted low-UV “warm white” LED light strips (to prevent bleaching and give a lighting colour rendering index similar to sunlight).
 A small reflector barrier prevents direct visibility of the LED strips from the front.
 Tempered glass doors secured by strong magnets provide protection from dust and kids.